Home

 By the end of the 1950s, the company had closed seven of its plants and laid off a large number of workers.
 Its stock price had fallen and many analysists had written it off.

 In 1962, Buffett started to buy shares in the company, believing that its then price was substantially below its intrinsic value.
-By 1963, Warren Buffet and his associates were the largest stockholders and Buffett began to take a more active interest in the company.
+By 1963, Warren Buffett and his associates were the largest stockholders and Buffett began to take a more active interest in the company.
 There was increasing dissension between him and Jack Stanton who had taken over the leadership of the company from his father.

 Buffett gradually increased his shareholding to 49 per cent and used his votes to change the management of the company.
 He became Chairman of the executive committee and installed Ken Chace as President to run it.
 Buffett would leave the milling operations of the company to the new President; he would concern himself with the financial structure of the company.